Interesting Cities to Visit in Costa Rica

 Common drinks in Costa Rica include coffee (of course) and the agua dulce, which is raw cane sugar dissolved in hot water.
 For those of you looking for something alcoholic, try Michelada, a beer drink infused with fresh lime and with salt around the rim of the glass, or Coyol wine, made from the sweet sap of a native plant.

-Costa Rica has many laws in place to protect LGBTQ+ people from discrimination and even ensures some rights to a family life, with equal marriage and adoption by same-sex couples due to be enacted into law by May 2020.
-Overall, it has one of the best records for LGBTQ+ rights in the region.
+Costa Rica has many laws in place to protect LGBTQ+ people from discrimination and even ensures some rights to a family life, with equal marriage and adoption by same-sex couples due to be enacted into law by May 2020, and has one of the best records for LGBTQ+ rights in the region.

 The country also attracts a fair number of LGBTQ+ tourists and travelers, especially to its several LGBTQ+ friendly areas, most of whom are treated with tolerance and respect by locals who have adopted a “live and let live” attitude.

-However, acceptance of LGBTQ+ people is not universal and some locals may not always be welcoming, so it’s always wise to keep your personal safety in mind, especially outside of LGBTQ+ friendly areas or hotspots for Western tourists.
-If any visitors experience discrimination, this can be reported to the LGBTQ+ Chamber of Commerce in Costa Rica.
+However, acceptance of LGBTQ+ people is not universal and some locals may react badly, so it’s always wise to keep your personal safety in mind, especially outside of LGBTQ+ friendly areas or hotspots for Western tourists.
+This might mean not holding hands with your same-sex partner, accepting twin beds in a hotel room, or even altering your clothing choices.

 Costa Rica Pride is a massive event that takes place every year on Pride Beach in San Jose and includes a large Pride march through the streets called the March of Diversity.